LifeArc/py_perceptabat_cv/README.md

 * Set threads argument to specify the number of threads for parallelization.
 Threads are CPU core bound i.e. one thread per a core;
 * Set *_algo arguments to specify algorithm for each property prediction.
 Note that when pka_algo='galas' perceptabat_cv outputs all pKa vlaues for the molecule - this is an expected behaviour of perceptabat_cv;
 * LogD predictions use logP and pKa properties; algorithms for both respectively must be provided separated by a dash e.g. classic-galas.
 Please refer to ACD documentation for more details about algorithms;
 * Set logp_train to specify .PCD training file for logP prediction.
-NOTE training from CLI is currently disabled as the feature has not been properly tested yet.
+Note, logP training from CLI is currently disabled as the feature has not been properly tested yet.

 ## Authors
 * This script was written by **Aretas Gaspariunas** (aretas.gaspariunas@lifearc.org or aretasgasp@gmail.com).
 Have a question?
 You can always ask and I can always ignore.